jnozzi/cocoadev.com/markdown/InterpretingCocoaDocumentation.md

 When working with Java I found the documentation to be a great resource (duh) and I hope to use the Apple Cocoa documentation a lot throughout the semester.
 I might be jumping the gun but reviewing the documentation for Obj-C I can't quite put it together.
 Does anyone have a good explanation on utilizing the Apple documentation or how to read it?

-Example using the General/NSTimer class
+Example using the NSTimer class

 Creating a timer
 + scheduledTimerWithTimeInterval:invocation:repeats:
-Returns a new General/NSTimer object and adds it to the current General/NSRunLoop in the default mode.
+Returns a new NSTimer object and adds it to the current NSRunLoop in the default mode.

 Information about a timer
 � isValid